 I like playing drama games and live theatre, but not soap operas or Hollywood movies.

 I like music with energy : pumping Techno dance music and Rock and Roll.
 Why do people dance salsa, the tango etc why don't they go to the bedroom ?

-Australia, Brazil, Chile, Cyprus, Ghana, Hong Kong, India, Japan, Korea, Republic of, Malaysia, Mexico, New Zealand, Panama, Portugal, Singapore, South Africa, Spain, Tunisia, Turkey, United Kingdom, United States, Venezuela, Bolivarian Republic of
+Australia, Brazil, Chile, Cyprus, Ghana, Hong Kong, India, Japan, Malaysia, Mexico, New Zealand, Panama, Portugal, Singapore, South Africa, South Korea, Spain, Tunisia, Turkey, United Kingdom, United States, Venezuela

 Join Couchsurfing to see Stewart's full profile.
 It's free!View Full Profile